wp-plugins/breezing-forms/readme.txt

  PHP 5.x
  MySQL 4.x+

+Installation from within backend:

+1. In plugin manager, click "Add New"
+2. Search for "breezingforms"
+3. Click "install"
+4. Activate the plugin once it is installed
+5. Click on "BreezingForms" from the left menu and follow the instructions to complete the installation

-Standard installation method:
+FTP upload installation method:

-1. Upload the `breezingforms` folder to the `/wp-content/plugins/` directory
+1. Upload the `breezing-forms` folder to the `/wp-content/plugins/` directory using your FTP client
 2. Activate the plugin through the 'Plugins' menu
 3. Go to the BreezingForms menu, finish the installation and create a new custom form or install the sample form package that ships with BreezingForms
 4. Use shortcode [breezingforms name="FORM NAME"] in pages and posts.
 Use the editor helper to create shortcodes with more options.
 5. Or add a new Widget and select the forms to display

-Upload installation method (make sure uploads up to 5MB are allowed for your hosting):
+Zip upload installation method (make sure uploads up to 5MB are allowed for your hosting):

 1. Login to your WordPress site administrator panel and head over the 'Plugins' menu
 2. Click 'Add New'
 3. Choose the 'Upload' option
-4. Click **Choose file** (**Browse**) and select the BreezingForms zip file.
+4. Click **Choose file** (**Browse**) and select the breezing-forms.*.zip file.
 5. Click **Install Now** button.
 6. Once it is complete, activate the plugin.
 7. Go to the BreezingForms menu, finish the installation and create a new custom form or install the sample form package that ships with BreezingForms